-2023-2024 Tuition (full-time student)

-Student Activity Fee (full-time student)
+2025-2026 Tuition (full-time student)\$35,180.00/per yearStudent Activity Fee (full-time student)\$250.00/per yearTechnology Fee\$500.00/per yearBackground Check Fee\$45.00/year

-Technology Fee

-Background Check Fee

-\$ 31,600.00/per year \$250.00/per year \$500.00/per year \$45.00/year

 Subject: Withdrawal and Refund of Tuition and Fees

 The official course schedule gives exact dates for refund of tuition and fees upon withdrawal from the Program and/or courses.
 In general, withdrawal during week 1 - a 100% refund; withdrawal during weeks 2-4 - 50% refund; withdrawal weeks 5-8 - 25% refund; withdrawal after week 8 of each semester - no refund.
 Refunds for courses which are not fifteen-week courses will be prorated.